alastairlundy/CliRunner/README.md

   // ServiceProvider and Dependency Injection code ommitted for clarity

-  ICliCommandRunner _commandRunner = serviceProvider.GetRequiredService<ICliCommandRunner>();
+  ICliCommandInvoker _commandInvoker = serviceProvider.GetRequiredService<ICliCommandInvoker>();

   // Fluently configure your Command.
-  ICliCommandBuilder builder = new CliCommandBuilder("Path/To/Executable")
+  ICliCommandConfigurationBuilder builder = new CliCommandConfigurationBuilder("Path/To/Executable")
                             .WithArguments(["arg1", "arg2"])
                             .WithWorkingDirectory("/Path/To/Directory");

-  // Build it as a CliCommand object when you're ready to use it.
+  // Build it as a CliCommandConfiguration object when you're ready to use it.
-  CliCommand command = builder.Build();
+  CliCommandConfiguration commandConfig = builder.Build();

   // Execute the CliCommand through CommandRunner and get the results.
-BufferedProcessResult result = await _commandRunner.ExecuteBufferedAsync(command);
+BufferedProcessResult result = await _commandInvoker.ExecuteBufferedAsync(commandConfig);
 ```

 ## How to Build CliInvoke's code